Honour-based Abuse

 The impact of shame

-The majority of incidents of so-called “honour-based” abuse occur when it is perceived that the victim has brought or may bring shame on their family and/or on the wider community, in effect tarnishing the image of their family or community.
-“Honour-based” abuse is not linked to any specific community and cuts across various nationalities, cultures, faith groups and communities.
-The abuse may be ‘justified’ on grounds including that a person:
+Most incidents of so-called ‘honour’-based abuse occur when it is perceived that the victim has brought or may bring shame on their family and/or on the wider community, in effect tarnishing the image of their family or community.
+‘Honour’-based abuse is not linked to any specific community and cuts across various nationalities, cultures, faith groups and communities.

 • has worn unapproved make-up or clothing;

-• is having an unapproved relationship (girlfriend/boyfriend/same-sex);
+• is having an unapproved relationship;

 • has engaged in intimacy in a public place;